ansys/pre-commit-hooks/README.rst

   it is ``False``, meaning the files are checked for both the copyright and licensing information in the header.
 Add ``--ignore_license_check`` to ignore checking for licensing information in the files.
+* ``start_year`` is the start year of the copyright statement.
+By default, the ``start_year`` is the current year, making the copyright statement "Copyright (C) 2024 ANSYS, Inc. and/or its affiliates."
+If you are adding license headers to packages released before the current year, add the ``start_year`` argument with the year your package was released.
+For example, if ``start_year`` is 2023, the copyright statement would be "Copyright (C) 2023 - 2024 ANSYS, Inc. and/or its affiliates." assuming the current year is 2024.

 Specify directories to run the hook on
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^